piotrb/klipper-stats/docs/Install.md

 In the docker-compose.yml file, change the line: `GF_AUTH_ANONYMOUS_ENABLED=true` to `GF_AUTH_ANONYMOUS_ENABLED=false`

-After making the change, restart things .. so in the `prometheus-grafana-raspberry-pi` run `docker-compose up -d`
+After making the change, restart things .. so in the `prometheus-grafana-raspberry-pi` run `docker compose up -d`

 ...